 FSM Market and Why Is It Appealing to Investors?

 The estimated value of the global FSM market is 5 billion USD; nonetheless, it has the potential to reach 25 billion USD in the following years.
-The FSM market is less affected by economic changes, usually generates recurring revenue, has a client base, which, in case of an investment, creates a closed market for upselling.
+The FSM market is less affected by economic changes, usually generates recurring revenue, has a client base, which, in the case of an investment, creates a closed market for upselling.
 It’s necessary to mention the progress of technological connection, hardware, and different services.

 In most cases, acquisitions are made because of speed and relatively low risks.
 However, after seeing significant acquisition prices, not often we evaluate upsell possibilities.
 For example, how many licenses does Microsoft sell to its clients and vice versa?
 Therefore, the establishment of a closed ecosystem becomes a legal threat.